Right now, every donation is matched until 31st December or until we reach our goal of £145K. Don't miss out! DONATE NOW

 Get the latest news and updates from Animal Equality

-Footage reveals tonnes of dead fish removed from salmon farm hours before politicians arrive for ‘fact-finding tour’
+Footage reveals huge numbers of dead fish being removed from salmon farm hours before politicians arrive for ‘fact-finding tour’

 Members of Scottish Parliament pre-arranged a visit with major Scottish salmon producer, Scottish Sea Farms, as part of a formal Parliamentary inquiry.
 But footage obtained by Animal Equality UK raises serious questions about the company's commitment to honest representation of its practices.
 BBC One Scotland reports: